 We're following that.

-Uh there's a lot going on for, you know, I find this the most fascinating thing in the world.
+You know, I find this the most fascinating thing in the world.

-It is one week ago today that was election day.
+It is one week ago today that was Election Day.

 One week ago today, I was telling you that you've got to assume that your one vote may make the difference in whatever swing state that you happen to be in.

-Uh, I knew I was right.
+I knew I was right.

 I tried to create the urgency that was necessary.

-Uh, I didn't know I'd be this right.
+I didn't know I'd be this right.

 In North Carolina, there's a tweet by North Carolina Democrats claiming yesterday that there are thousands of outstanding votes to be cast.

-This is six days after election day that could swing key races in North Carolina.
+This is six days after Election Day that could swing key races in North Carolina.

-It turns out North Carolina get this, is one of at least 18 states that allow voters a week later to cure ballots rejected for deficient information or missing signatures.
+It turns out North Carolina, get this, is one of at least 18 states that allow voters a week later to cure ballots rejected for deficient information or missing signatures.

-Democrats in the state are literally out there seeking volunteers to run out and find these people to quote cure six days, seven days after the election, absentee and provisional ballots that they think could actually swing a close race.
+Democrats in the state are literally out there seeking volunteers to run out and find these people to, quote, cure six days, seven days after the election, absentee and provisional ballots that they think could actually swing a close race.

 Our team is helping cure absentee and provisional ballots.

-When does election day ever end in any of these states?
+When does Election Day ever end in any of these states?

 And this is why the case is pending before the Supreme Court is so powerful.